lekoala/kaly/docs/app.md

 Any request accept json responses or using the ?\_json flag can get a json response.

 This is only triggered if the route parameters have a json flag set to true.

+There are two ways to generate json response:
+- Either have your controller implement `JsonRouteInterface` and return arrays
+- For a single method, you can return a `JsonSerializable` object that will be converted to json